Updated July 6, 2023

-Introduction to JMeter tool
+Introduction to JMeter Tool

 - In simple, JMeter operates by aping visitors to the service or application, enabling the user to create and transfer HTTP requests to the server.
 Then the statistical data is displayed by collecting the server response data in tables, charts, and reports.
-From the generated reports, the user can analyze the application’s behavior, perform bottlenecks, and tweak the website to enhance its efficacy or performance; sometimes, the application improvement is made by offering a few productive insights.
+From the generated reports, the user can analyze the application’s behavior, perform bottlenecks, and tweak the website to enhance its efficacy or performance; sometimes, the application improves by offering a few productive insights.

 - JMeter is a desktop application based on Java, so to begin this, there are a few perquisites where it should be configured to initiate the performance test.
-Consider if the user has the latest Java version installed, and it should support the minimum system requirements to use JMeter.
+Consider if the user has the latest Java version installed, which should support the minimum system requirements to use JMeter.
 Compared to other software as a service load testing tool, it consumes additional resources and time.

 - JMeter is free to use and enables the developers to use the source code for development, testing, and training purposes.

 - JMeter has a friendly graphical user interface that beginners find easy to use and doesn’t require extra time to understand the tool.
 It has a simple and direct interface.